 RISE Recreational Programming

 RISE Recreational, for our youngest players, has traditionally been their first experience in organized soccer.
 There are several items to consider when selecting a recreational program that fits your player best.
 The first years in our recreational program are very formative and will greatly influence the pathway a player chooses.
-Why do we call our program Rec Advanced?
-Because the training sessions are led by RISE Staff Coaches.
+The RISE Recreational Program is unique in that you can insure your player is learning the basics and developing sound technical skills because the training sessions are led by RISE Rec Staff Coaches.

-The RISE recreational program is divided into subcategories differentiated primarily by your players age.
-Our programs are offered in their entirety or on a limited basis geographically.
+The RISE Rec Program is community based and divided into subcategories differentiated by your players age.
 RISE will have a place for every player regardless of their level of play.

-The RISE Rec Advanced program is designed for players who aspire to develop a strong technical foundation and reach a high level of play.
-Rec Advanced players desire an engaging and consistent training environment with other like-minded players where training sessions are led by licensed coaches.
+The RISE Rec program for this age group is designed for players who not only are new to soccer, played with RISE in younger age groups, but also for any players who wants to be part of a team and aspires to develop a strong technical foundation.
+By discovering a love for the game, respecting for your club mates, and being guided properly at a young age to develop your technical skills young RISE players can forge a path to a high level of play.
+Rec players desire an engaging and consistent training environment with other like-minded players where training sessions are led by licensed coaches.
 Having licensed coaches guiding our youngest players allows RISE to deliver age appropriate training consistently and to drive individual player development.

 RISE REC (MS/HS) MIDDLE SCHOOL / HIGH SCHOOL (U13-U19): The RISE Rec Middle School / High School (MS/HS) Program is a hybrid of our recreational and competitive offering designed for middle school and high school boys and girls who prefer to play seasonally and are seeking a less rigorous soccer environment.